Maurice Fischer: Biography

 Maurice Fischer was born in Antwerp, Belgium, in 1903, the son of Sophie (nee Landy) and Jean (Yona) Fischer, a diamantaire and Zionist activist.
 He studied in Belgium at Brussels College and immigrated to Israel in 1930.
 At first he lived with his family in Tel Aviv.
 In 1933 he moved to a villa, which is now located at 19 Ma'ale Hascopus St., Ramat Gan.
 The two-story building was designed by the architect Carl Rubin in the Bauhaus style and is currently listed as a conservation building.

-Settlement
+Kfar Yona

-Fisher engaged in settlement and agriculture, and together with his uncle Yehoshua (Oscar) Fisher, founded the settlement Kfar Yona, named after his father.
-In 1932 he was, along with Yitzhak Rokah and Shlomo Gotthilf one of the founders of a company called "Hasharon Orchards", which operated in the 1930s and engaged in agricultural cultivation with the help of hired laborers on land purchased by Jews from abroad in the village of Yona.
+Fisher engaged in settlement and agriculture, and together with his uncle Yehoshua (Oscar) Fisher, founded the village Kfar Yona, named after his father.
+In 1932 he was, along with Yitzhak Rokah and Shlomo Gotthilf one of the founders of a company called "Hasharon Orchards", which operated in the 1930s and engaged in agricultural cultivation with the help of hired laborers on land purchased by Jews from abroad in the Kfar Yona.
 In 1940, the company fell into debt, and was apparently shut down.